Edgio

 2. Click + New Managed Ruleset.

-4. In the Response Header Name option, verify the name of the response header that will be included with blocked requests.
+5. Optional.
+In the Response Header Name option, set the name of the response header that will be included with blocked requests.
 This name may only consist of alphanumeric characters and dashes.

-5. Determine whether Security will ignore specific cookies, request headers, or query string arguments when assessing whether a request is a threat.
+6. Determine whether Edgio will ignore specific cookies, request headers, or query string arguments when assessing whether a request is a threat.

-2. Add a cookie, request header, or query string argument that should be ignored by typing it and then pressing ‘ENTER’.
+1. Add a cookie, request header, or query string argument that should be ignored by typing it within the Ignore Cookies, Ignore Header, or the Ignore Query Arguments option and then pressing ENTER.

-Customize file size and query string limits by expanding More Details and then making the necessary adjustments.
+Customize query string limits by expanding More Details and then making the necessary adjustments.

 Automatically verify that your web applications are compatible with our latest threat detection policies by enabling the Automatically opt-in to the latest ruleset option.
 This mode is only recommended for auditing new rule sets.
 You should set your Security Application configuration’s Audit Managed Rule option to a managed rule that has opted-in to automatic updates to the latest rule set.
 This type of setup provides you with the opportunity to minimize false positives before enforcing our latest threat detection policies on your production traffic.